chenxingqiang/secret-learn/doc/developers/develop.rst

 Estimated Attributes
 ^^^^^^^^^^^^^^^^^^^^

-According to jax-sklearn conventions, attributes which you'd want to expose to your users as public attributes and have been estimated or learned from the data must always have a name ending with trailing underscore, for example the coefficients of some regression estimator would be stored in a ``coef_`` attribute after ``fit`` has been
+According to secret-learn conventions, attributes which you'd want to expose to your users as public attributes and have been estimated or learned from the data must always have a name ending with trailing underscore, for example the coefficients of some regression estimator would be stored in a ``coef_`` attribute after ``fit`` has been